pydemo/ec2-metrics-plotter/README.md

 #### Explain how you generate plots.
 I use `matplotlib.pyplot` Python module to do it.
-Script is accessing CloudWatch using boto, retrievint metric data and generating plot inages.
+Script is accessing CloudWatch using boto, retrieving metric data and generating plot images.

 #### Explain what is included in HTML reports?